openharmony/docs/en/application-dev/device/device-location-geocoding.md

 Describing a location using coordinates is accurate, but neither intuitive nor user-friendly.
 With the geocoding and reverse geocoding capabilities, you will be able to convert geographic description into specific coordinates and vice versa.

-The geographic description of a location includes several attributes, for example, country, administrative region, street, house number, and address.
+The geographic description helps users understand a location easily by providing several key attributes, for example, country, administrative region, street, house number, and address.

 ## Available APIs